-Getting Windows 10 on Your MacBook Pro
+Running Windows 10 on MacBook Pro

 Method 1: Boot Camp

-When you use BootCamp, your Mac’s hard drive will be split into two sections- one running Windows, and one running macOS.
-These means that they operate in completely separate spheres and cannot interact with each other.
+When you use BootCamp, it splits your Mac’s hard drive into two partitions- one running Windows and one running macOS.
+This means that they operate in entirely separate spheres and cannot interact with each other.

 - Already built into Mac, so it’s the safest and easiest option to run Windows.